The birthplace of the nation is rich in history — lots and lots of history. But how to decide exactly what to do?

 Independence Hall is where it all happened.
 Where the upstart colonies declared independence and where representatives of a young nation framed its Constitution.
 Check out an original copy of the U.S. Constitution in the adjacent West Wing, and learn how the terms “upper” and “lower” house came to be at Congress Hall.

-Where: American Philosophical Society Museum, 104 S. 5th Street
+Where: American Philosophical Society, 104 S. 5th Street

-Where: National Museum of American Jewish History, 101 S. Independence Mall E.
+Where: National Museum of American Jewish History, 101 S. Independence Mall East

 Where: Museum of the American Revolution, 101 S. 3rd Street